Welcome to our essential guide to private jet etiquette, where you'll find all the necessary information before your first private flight.

 Parking

-When you chose private jet charter over commercial, in most cases, you can avoid parking in the main parking lot together with other airline passengers.
+When you choose private jet charter over commercial, in most cases, you can avoid parking in the main parking lot together with other airline passengers.
 Usually, you’ll be able to drive right up to your private jet.
 It’s called ramp access.
 Ask your broker about this option.

 Vocabulary